-7.102 \TIE
+7.111 TIE

 This option is used to tie two surfaces.
-It can only be used with 3-dimensional elements (no plane stress, plane strain, axisymmetric, beam or shell elements).
-Optional parameters are POSITION TOLERANCE, NAME, CYCLIC SYMMETRY and MULTISTAGE.
+It can only be used with 3-dimensional elements (no plane stress, plane strain, axisymmetric, beam or shell elements).Optional parameters are POSITION TOLERANCE, NAME, CYCLIC SYMMETRY, MULTISTAGE, FLUID PERIODIC and FLUID CYCLIC.
+The last four parameters are mutually exclusive.
+CYCLIC SYMMETRY and MULTISTAGE can only be used for structures, FLUID PERIODIC and FLUID CYCLIC can only be used for 3D-fluid calculations.
 The dependent surface is called the slave surface, the independent surface is the master surface.
 The user can freely decide which surface is taken as slave and which as master.
-The surfaces are defined using \SURFACE.
+The surfaces are defined using SURFACE.
 Nodes belonging to the dependent surface cannot be used as dependent nodes in other SPC's or MPC's.
 Only nodes on an axis of cyclic symmetry can belong to both the slave as well as to the master surface.

-Default (i.e. in the absense of the CYCLIC SYMMETRY and the MULTISTAGE parameter) is a tie of two adjacent surfaces.
+Default (i.e. in the absense of the CYCLIC SYMMETRY, the MULTI-STAGE, the FLUID PERIODIC and FLUID CYCLIC parameter) is a tie of two adjacent surfaces in a structural calculation.
 This is also called tied contact.
 In that case MPC's are generated connecting the slave nodes with the master faces, provided the distance between the nodes and the adjacent face does not exceed the POSITION TOLERANCE.
-If no tolerance is specified, or the tolerance is smaller than $10^{-10}$ , a default tolerance is calculated equal to 2.5% of the typical element size.
+If no tolerance is specified, or the tolerance is smaller than 10^{-10} , a default tolerance is calculated equal to 2.5% of the typical element size.
 For tied contact the slave surface can be a nodal or element face surface, whereas the master surface has to consist of element faces.
-Nodes which are not connected are stored in file WarnNode-MissMasterIntersect.nam and can be read into CalculiX GraphiX by using the command "read WarnNodeMissMasterIntersect.nam inp".
+Nodes which are not connected are stored in file WarnNodeMissMaster-Intersect.nam and can be read into CalculiX GraphiX by using the command "read WarnNodeMissMasterIntersect.nam inp".
+Nodes which are connected are automatically adjusted, i.e. the position of the slave nodes is modified such that they lie exactly on the master surface.
 In order to create the MPC's connecting the slave and master side, the latter is triangulated.
 The triangulation is stored in file TriMasterContactTie.frd and can be visualized using CalculiX GraphiX.